gemrb/gemrb.github.io/_drafts/2020-08-24-the-gemrb-project-celebrates-20-year-anniversary-with-a-new-release.md

 A pearl to you!

-_PS.
-Check our news section in the following days for a daily retrospective with past maintainers and a look into the future_
+_PS: check our news section in the following days for a daily retrospective with past maintainers and a look into the project's future._

 ---
 Project links: